amir-rafieian/miningcompanies-rshiny/README.md

 - Using brush to select data points on the graph and display the related entries from dataset
 - Format the columns in datatable
 - download data from data table as csv and download plot as png file

+##Disclaimer
+The dataset in this project is a dummy data and symbols have to relation to the real mining companies